ashokdanaraddi/sre-take-home/PLAN.md

 4. Created the secrets under namespace config and secrets so that these values are passed to container as part of environment variable
 Manifest file: [user_salt-secret.yaml]

+5. Created PDB (pod distribution budget) so that minimum number of pods available/scheduled to handle to request during maintenance of worker nodes or crash of nodes
+Manifest file: [user_hasher-pdb.yaml]

+6. Created Horizontal Pod Autoscaler to scale up and down based on the metrics Manifest file: [user_hasher-hpa.yaml]

 This implementation is specific to given requirement but can be improved with below additions

 1. Utilize the load balancers like HAProxy in Data Center and ALB in AWS